o1-labs/mina-lightnet-docker/DockerHub.md

 Several image tags are available for download like:

-- `berkeley-latest-lightnet`
+- `compatible-latest-lightnet`

 where:

-- The `berkeley` prefix corresponds to the Mina GitHub repository branch
+- The `compatible` prefix corresponds to the Mina GitHub repository branch
 - The `lightnet` suffix corresponds to the Dune profile that was used during the application build procedure for current image tag

 ## Mina accounts manager API